JonathanWilbur/mueller-report/volume1.md

 government officials and that Mifsud spoke with some of those officials in Moscow before telling Papadopoulos about the "dirt ."
-Papadopoulos also engaged in extensive communications over a period of months with Mifsud about foreign policy issues for the campaign, including efforts to arrange a "history making " meeting between the campaign and Russian government officials.
-In addition, Papadopoulos failed to inform investigators that Mifsud had introduced him to Timofeev, the Russian national who Papadopoulos understood to be connected to the Russian ministry of foreign affairs, despite being asked if he had met with Russian nationals or " \[a\]nyone with a Russian accent" during the campaign.
+Papadopoulos also engaged in extensive communications over a period of months with Mifsud about foreign policy issues for the campaign, including efforts to arrange a "history making" meeting between the campaign and Russian government officials.
+In addition, Papadopoulos failed to inform investigators that Mifsud had introduced him to Timofeev, the Russian national who Papadopoulos understood to be connected to the Russian ministry of foreign affairs, despite being asked if he had met with Russian nationals or "\[a\]nyone with a Russian accent" during the campaign.
 Papadopoulos statement of offense ¶¶ 27-29.

 Papadopoulos also falsely claimed that he met Polonskaya before he joined the campaign,